boschresearch/pylife/CONTRIBUTING.md

 For a more detailed description of this procedure, please see [SubmittingPatches][] which was extracted from the Linux kernel project, and which is stored in an external repository.

+Any pull request with at least one commit missing the Signed-off-tag in the commit message will be automatically declined by a bot.

 ### Individual vs. Corporate Contributors